Amit Segal

-Biography
+Early life and education

-Segal was born in Haifa and raised in the illegal Israeli settlement Ofra.
-He is the son of Hagai Segal, an Israeli convicted terrorist and journalist.
+Segal was born in Haifa and raised in the Israeli settlement Ofra; he is the son of Hagai Segal, an Israeli journalist and convicted terrorist who was part of the Jewish Underground.

 Segal is a graduate of the Faculty of Law at the Hebrew University of Jerusalem, and holds a master's degree from University College London (UCL) in public policy.
 He is a doctoral student in political science at the Hebrew University.

 Career

-Segal began his journalistic career at the age of 17 as an education reporter at the "Kol Ha'ir" local newspaper.
+Segal began his journalistic career at the age of 17 as an education reporter at the Kol Ha'ir local newspaper.
 In 2000, he was accepted into the Israeli Defense Forces Army Radio.
 At the beginning of his career at the Army Radio, he served as a media reporter and later as a reporter in the Knesset.